-130 LIBERTY BUILDING DECONSTRUCTION - During the quarter ending June 30, 2009 abatement was completed and approved by the regulators for floors 2 and above.
-Abatement continues between the 1st floor and certain areas of the basement.
-The façade of the building has been removed down to the 3rd floor.
-The final implementation plan for deconstruction and was approved by all regulatory agencies in May 2009.

-PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince April 1, 2009, 7 electronic updates (E-Updates) have been sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending December 31, 2009 The deconstruction of 130 Liberty Street resumed on November 16, 2009.
+A new means and methods for the deconstruction of 130 Liberty was implemented by LMDC&rsquos subcontractor Bovis Lend Lease.
+As of December 31, 2009, the building has been deconstructed to the 24th floor. -- PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince October, 2009, 6 electronic updates (E-Updates) have been sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+The LMDC hosted a public meeting on October 6, 2009, to inform the community of Lower Manhattan about the new means and methods LMDC&rsquos subcontractor Bovis Lend Lease will use to deconstruct the building.
 LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
 Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted monthly Community Advisory Committee Meetings providing updates to the community representatives on this project.
-In the month of May 2009 the LMDC posted the approved deconstruction plan and posted the answer to the comments received at the March 5, 2009 Public Meeting.

-Thi This Report Period Cumulative Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618
+This F This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618